 In addition to government difficulties, artists around the world face pressure from non-state actors as well.
 Amjad Sabri, one of Pakistan’s most prominent musicians, was assassinated in June by a faction of the Taliban because “his music was blasphemous.”
 Islamist extremist groups like Ansar al-Islam, the Ansarullah Bangla Team (ABT), and Al-Qaida in the Indian Subcontinent (AQIS) murdered several secular Bangladeshi writers last year for their atheist views; the perpetrators of these killings have not yet been brought to justice.
 In Tunisia, militants attacked the Bardo Museum in the capital city, killing more than 20 and injuring around 50, with ISIL claiming responsibility for the attack.
 This past August 20 private groups in Malaysia filed reports against musician Namewee, claiming that his music video “insulted Islam.”

 As the risks and pressures against creative artists escalate, PEN America works every day to defend writers and artists facing legal charges or physical harassment, and to offer assistance and protection to creative artists at risk.
-Our new Artists at Risk Coalition (ARC) project aims to deepen this work to enable PEN and its partners to better serve threatened artists.
+Our new Artists at Risk Connection (ARC) project aims to deepen this work to enable PEN and its partners to better serve threatened artists.
 Our impact is deepened when the voices of our Members and supporters join us to speak out on behalf of those who cannot.
 Take action this month by spreading our campaigns on social media, writing a letter of solidarity to a writer or artist, or contributing to PEN’s Endangered Writers Fund to provide concrete emergency assistance to writers at grave risk.